.NET Memory Profiler Features

 The presentation of the analysis information is integrated into the Heap Snapshot views.

 Using Debug profiling you can launch the debugger and profiler simultaneously and get profiler integration in the watch windows (Watch, Locals , Auto, and debugger tool tips) – and you can collect snapshots while you have stopped at a breakpoint.
-You start debug profiling using the new command in Visual Studio: Profiler->Debug with Memory Profiler.
+You start debug profiling using the command Profiler->Debug with Memory Profiler in Visual Studio.

 The automatic memory analyzer in .NET Memory Profiler will also give you detailed information about all duplicated instances.
 This includes simple duplicates, like duplicated strings, and complex duplicates, such as large identical hashtables.
 This information will help you avoid unnecessary memory usage caused by the duplicates.